slevithan/oniguruma-to-es/README.md

 Oniguruma-To-ES fully supports mixed case-sensitivity (and handles the Unicode edge cases) regardless of JavaScript [target](#target).
 It also restricts Unicode properties to those supported by Oniguruma and the target JavaScript version.

 Oniguruma-To-ES focuses on being lightweight to make it better for use in browsers.
-This is partly achieved by not including heavyweight Unicode character data, which imposes a couple of minor/rare restrictions:
+This is partly achieved by not including heavyweight Unicode character data, which imposes some minor/rare restrictions:

 - Character class intersection and nested negated character classes are unsupported with target `ES2018`.
-Use target `ES2024` or later if you need support for these features.
+Use target `ES2024` (supported by Node.js 20 and 2023-era browsers) or later if you need support for these features.
 - With targets before `ES2025`, a handful of Unicode properties that target a specific character case (ex: `\p{Lower}`) can't be used case-insensitively in patterns that contain other characters with a specific case that are used case-sensitively.
   - In other words, almost every usage is fine, including `A\p{Lower}`, `(?i:A\p{Lower})`, `(?i:A)\p{Lower}`, `(?i:A(?-i:\p{Lower}))`, and `\w(?i:\p{Lower})`, but not `A(?i:\p{Lower})`.
   - Using these properties case-insensitively is basically never done intentionally, so you're unlikely to encounter this error unless it's catching a mistake.
+- Oniguruma-To-ES uses the version of Unicode supported natively by your JavaScript environment.
+Using Unicode properties via `\p{…}` that require a later version of Unicode than the environment supports results in a runtime error.
+This is an extreme edge case since modern JavaScript environments support recent versions of Unicode, often ahead of Oniguruma itself.

 ## 👀 Similar projects

-[JsRegex](https://github.com/jaynetics/js_regex) transpiles [Onigmo](https://github.com/k-takata/Onigmo) regexes to JavaScript (Onigmo is a fork of Oniguruma with mostly shared syntax and behavior).
+[JsRegex](https://github.com/jaynetics/js_regex) transpiles [Onigmo](https://github.com/k-takata/Onigmo) regexes to JavaScript (Onigmo is a fork of Oniguruma with similar syntax and behavior).
 It's written in Ruby and relies on the [Regexp::Parser](https://github.com/ammar/regexp_parser) Ruby gem, which means regexes must be pre-transpiled on the server to use them in JavaScript.
 Note that JsRegex doesn't always translate edge case behavior differences.

 ## 🏷️ About